 - Park correctly in the areas of the school parking lot designated

 - Report any damage done by, or to your vehicle to the office.

 - Drive safely and carefully on school property and adjacent streets

 - Not exceed a speed limit of 10 km/h while on school property.

 - Not use the vehicle as a place to congregate, to eat, study or socialize.

 Any infraction of the above rules may invalidate the permit and result in the withdrawal of parking privileges, school discipline or police charges.

 It is expected that all students will attend all classes and arrive in a punctual manner ready to actively participate.
 Repeated studies of student performance and attendance have demonstrated that student attendance is directly related to his or her achievement.
 The school’s attendance policy is created in accordance with The Education Act.

 If a student will be absent from school, the parent/guardian is to call 395-3330 (press 1) before 8:30 a.m. each day to report the absence.
 Upon the first day of return to school a note must be taken to the attendance office.
-All students leaving school before the end of the day must sign out in the attendance office with a note.
-If a student is leaving a class to sign out, s/he must show the classroom teacher a note.
-This note must be presented in the office before the student signs out.

 Students arriving after 8:45 a.m. are to report directly to their period 1 class where they will be marked late by their teacher.
 Students who arrive after 9:00 a.m. must report to the attendance office for an admit slip.
 Students arriving late for periods 2, 3, and 4 will report directly to class and will be marked late.